BMW-lab-MSU/drone_lidar_spec/specs/README.md

 ## Details File 📄

-The `details.txt` file contains metadata about the spectrograms, including:
+The `details.txt` file in each subdirectory contains metadata about the spectrograms, including:

 - `Drone Name`
 - `Time Stamp`